rieckpil/progmot/content/blog/one-year-course-release.md

 Learnings From Selling My First Paid Online Course

+How Much I Made After One Year Selling My First Online Course

+How I Made $40k from Selling My First Online Course

+--

+Structure: Explain the strategy and plan and then learnings & tips

 It's been a year since I've launched my first paid online course.
 There's a lot of things I've learned along the long the way and mistakes I've made.

 This article gives you an in-depth overview about this journey, my technical setup, the way I've planned, recorded, my sales and marketing efforts.